Unruly Bodies: Culture, Biology, and Power

 Bodies—especially human bodies—defy efforts to classify, contain, and control them.
 Sex and death, anatomy and physiology, archives and criminology, gender and reproductive health: these are only a few of the lenses through which we will study the human body in this yearlong foundational program.
 We’ll ask basic questions about human bodies, and challenge our assumptions.
 What is the human body?
 What are its limits?
 Is it stable or shifting?
 How do we know our bodies?

-In winter our theme is Bodies of Knowledge.
+Our second theme is Bodies of Knowledge.
 We will focus on epistemological questions (how do we know what we know?) in relation to archives, criminology, and health.
 We will investigate how techniques and discourses for producing knowledge about bodies have been shaped culturally and historically, within a field of power relationships.
 Students will begin to learn about the physiologic functioning and anatomic structure of the human body and have the option to observe and carry out dissections.
 We will also visit physical archives and explore how archival practices translate to the digital realm.

-In Bodies at Play, our spring theme, we will consider themes of resistance and transformation as we examine how to realign ourselves and our communities toward greater authenticity and equity.
+In Bodies at Play, our third theme, we will consider themes of resistance and transformation as we examine how to realign ourselves and our communities toward greater authenticity and equity.
 We will continue our study of the body’s function and structure (anatomy and physiology) and nutrition and nutritionally related diseases.
 Understanding ourselves includes learning about the connections between our mind, body, and spirit.
 To facilitate this self-awareness, we will participate in movement and consciousness activities each week.
 Students may set out to conduct place-based ethnographic research or sociological analysis, leading to a significant independent writing project.

-Throughout the year students will engage in weekly seminars, lectures, film screenings, and labs, plus occasional field trips and observational activities outside the classroom.
+Throughout the program, students will engage in weekly seminars, lectures, film screenings, and labs, plus occasional field trips and observational activities outside the classroom.
 A moderate amount of reading will be targeted toward developing the capacity to understand, synthesize, annotate, discuss, and write about challenging texts.
 Students should also expect to do collaborative work, introductory science assignments and exams, and regular writing assignments based on textual analysis and research.
 We will focus on building foundational skills in academic writing, close reading, annotation, research, collaboration, and interdisciplinary critical thinking to offer strong preparation for a broad range of liberal arts studies.

 Credit equivalencies include anthropology, sociology, biology, anatomy and physiology, writing and research, and related fields (depending on quarter and individual project focus).